WheatonCS/Lexos/test/test_suite/Experiments/MiddleEnglish/README.md

 scrub the text individually, replacing "th" and "y" with thorn and yogh, then download the scrub text and upload it in place of the original with the other texts.
-However, this is likely to affect occurrences of these letters where they should not be changed.
+However, this is likely to affect the occurrences of these letters where they should not be changed.

 Using the tools from:   http://lexos.wheatoncollege.edu and the files found in the FilesToUse/ directory, you should